Make Your Home Happier With a Family Calendar

 The one drawback to this type of calendar is that it holds one month and a few days.
 That’s it.
 You can’t pencil in the doctor’s appointment you made that is still two months away, so you are going to have to come up with a system to remember these types of things.

-My system is three-fold: I mark calendar items in my email, I write upcoming events in my planner, and I put appointment cards on the cork board under the whiteboard calendar.
-At the beginning of each month, I go through each source with a fine-toothed comb and make sure I haven’t missed anything.
+My system is three-fold: I mark calendar items in my email, I write upcoming events in my planner, and I put appointment cards on the corkboard under the whiteboard calendar.
+At the beginning of each month, I go through each source thoroughly and make sure I haven’t missed anything.

 4. Make the calendar the new household know-it-all